ixsalimo/Truth-or-Dare/README.md

 Replace all `/Truth-or-Dare/`s by `/` in IDEs like [Visual Studio Code](https://code.visualstudio.com/) or [Notepad++](https://notepad-plus-plus.org/)

-To run it by PHP, run this command in cmd or VScode powershell
+To run it by PHP, run this command in CMD or VScode terminal

 ```bash
   php -S localhost:[port] [-t main_folder_path]